Most photo apps end at the screen. 21Pix starts there.

 For rolls with more than 60 photos it spans multiple pages.
 The cover prints last and stacks on top, so the first thing you see when you open the envelope is the index — like the lab used to staple to your old print packs.

-Now the photos go to a dye-sublimation printer — a DNP DS620.
-Dye-sub is the same family of printer most professional photo labs use.
-It works very differently from an inkjet: instead of spraying droplets, it heats coloured dye on a ribbon, vaporising it directly onto the paper in three passes (yellow, magenta, cyan), then sealing the whole thing under a clear protective overcoat.
-The result is a 10×15 cm photograph that feels like a photograph — not a printout.
+Now the photos go to a professional photo printer — the same kind that real photo labs use.
+It doesn't spray ink like an office printer; it heats coloured dye onto the paper in layers and seals the whole thing under a clear protective coat.
+The result is a 10×15 cm photograph that feels like a photograph, not a printout.

 If you ordered extra copies (say, two of every photo), we print them set-by-set: the whole roll once, then the whole roll again.
 You get two complete albums, not the same photo stacked twice in a row.
 The cover sheet always prints last so it's first when you open the envelope.

 Once everything is printed, it goes into a flat C5 envelope.
 Cover sheet on top, then photos in roll order.
-The whole thing is sealed and stuck with the PostNL label that was waiting for it.
+The whole thing is sealed and labelled and joins the late-afternoon outbound batch on its way to the post.

 Delivery depends on where you are: